 Otoplasty surgery can be performed under general or “twilight” anesthesia as an outpatient procedure at an outpatient surgical center or our AAAHC-accredited, in-office surgical suite.
 The entire surgery typically takes about 2 hours to complete.
 After surgery, patients wear a special protective dressing over their ears.
 Adults will wear the dressing for 2 days and children for 5 days.
 Otoplasty patients experience very little pain, although they may experience some swelling right after surger.
 The ears may feel a bit tender for several weeks.
 Younger patients will need to be monitored so they do not touch or play with their ears during the healing process.

 The cost for an otoplasty will vary depending on the complexity of the surgical case.
-However, the average cost for ear pinning surgery ranges between $4,500-$6.000.
+However, the average cost for bilateral ear pinning surgery ranges between $4,000-$7.000.
 Otoplasty is considered a cosmetic procedure, and therefore, is not covered by insurance.
+OR and Anesthesia costs are estimated separately.

 Plan Your Procedure